LongPham7/Defunctionalization-of-monotone-problems/README.md

 Although verification of first-order programs has been extensively studied, not all techniques developed for verification of first-order programs are applicable to higher-order programs because higher-order programs present some challenges that do not exist in first-order programs.
 To bridge the gap between higher-order verification problems and first-order ones, I developed an algorithm based on John Reynolds's defunctionalization to convert higher-order monotone problems to first-order ones.

-For more information about verification of monotone problems, please refer to *Higher-Order Constrained Horn Clauses and Refinement Types* by Toby Cathcart Burn, C.-H Luke Ong, and Steven Ramsay.
+For more information about verification of monotone problems, please refer to *Higher-Order Constrained Horn Clauses and Refinement Types* by Toby Cathcart Burn, C.-H Luke Ong, and Steven Ramsay ([the arXiv version](https://arxiv.org/abs/1705.06216) or [the conference version](https://dl.acm.org/citation.cfm?id=3158099)).

 ## Run